This Popular Grocery Store Actually Has a Great Deal on Wedding Flowers

 My bridal bouquet will be $60 and bridesmaids will be $30.
 She told me both will be “standard size” and the cost savings is because I am using in season flowers.

-Now keep in mind that Whole Food prices will vary across the country (but not by that much) and it will all depend which type of wedding flowers you want and if they’re in season or not.
+Now keep in mind that Whole Foods prices will vary across the country (but not by that much) and it will all depend which type of wedding flowers you want and if they’re in season or not.
 Below is Whole Foods wedding flower pricing I found for two stores, the first in Raleigh and the second in Charlotte.

 whole-foods-wedding-flowers-001